 Here's how it works: each and every year, the government increases the amount of money it spends on all of its various departments and programs.
 There are several programs that are exempted from Sequester, one of the largest of which is Social Security.
-But while the popular narrative about Sequester is that it cuts $995 billion from discretionary spending over a ten year period (which is a good thing), projections by the Congressional Budget Office show that even with Sequester, discretionary spending will increase by $110 billion over ten years.
+But while the popular narrative about Sequester is that it cuts $995 billion from discretionary spending over a ten year period (which is a good thing), projections by the Congressional Budget Office show that even with Sequester, discretionary spending will increase by $110 billion

 Then President Obama, the master manufacturer of fiscal crises, said that we cannot run our nation by moving from manufactured crisis to manufactured crisis.
 This is the man who manufactured the Fiscal Cliff crisis.
 He has manufactured several debt ceiling crises.
 He uses these crises for his own political gain time after time, yet he talks about those same crises in his speech as though he is the innocent victim of those mean, evil Republicans.

 This is just one example of the level of hubris President Obama displayed during his State of the Union speech.
 We were treated to the same boilerplate: invest in education, invest in infrastructure, invest, invest, invest.
 It makes me wonder where all of the trillions we've "invested" over the past four years ended up, and it makes me wonder why any American would be stupid enough to trust this president to "invest" more billions in the same wasteful government spending programs over the next four years.

 And then the president had the unmitigated gall to say "nothing I'm proposing tonight should increase our deficit by a single dime."
 He went on to say "It is not a bigger government we need, but a smarter government that sets priorities and invests in broad-based growth."